goma/goma/README.md

 For Ubuntu this will install the necessary packages to run the script:

-`sudo apt-get install build-essential m4 zlib1g-dev libx11-dev gfortran`
+`sudo apt-get install git build-essential m4 zlib1g-dev libx11-dev gfortran`

 For CentOS

-`sudo yum install gcc-c++ gcc-gfortran m4 zlib-static libX11-devel`
+`sudo yum install git patch gcc gcc-c++ gcc-gfortran m4 make wget bzip2 tar zlib-devel libX11-devel`

 The [scripts README](scripts/README.md) gives a more specific list of minimum requirements.
 Please ensure the script requirements are met before attempting to use it.